rodneyshupe/Cookbook/Recipes/Sides/CornStock.rst

 Directions
 ----------

-1. Place all ingredients a medium sized pot and bring to a simmer for 1 hour.
+1. Place all ingredients in a medium sized pot and bring to a simmer for 1 hour.
-2. Strain out solids and reserve in fridge till ready to use.
+2. Strain out solids and reserve in fridge until ready to use.